pgmoneta/pgmoneta/doc/manual/en/05-cli.md

 ## progress

 Get progress for a command.
+Requires `progress = on` in the configuration.

 Command